Pelagic Birding in the Gulf of Mexico and the Seabirds of Texas.

-We are planning 6 trips for 2016.
-Click the above link to learn more about upcoming Texas Pelagic trips, ie fares, trip lengths, departure times, spaces remaining, etc.
+I’m still working on the dates and boats for 2017.
+I am planning to have the schedule ready by the end of November.
+When it’s ready click the above link to learn more about upcoming Texas Pelagic trips, ie fares, trip lengths, departure times, spaces remaining, etc.

-5. Sat.
-Oct 8th; 12 hour; S. Padre Island; Still needs many more participants to Go.
+Sat.
+Oct 8th; 12 hour; S. Padre Island; TRIP CANCELLED due to lack of participants

 2015 was a spectacular year for Texas Pelagics.
 We completed 6 Trips in 2015, the most pelagic trips that have ever been run in Texas in one year!
 We also had 2 trips where we observed 274 and 219 individual pelagic seabirds.
 These 2 trips tallied the highest number of pelagic seabirds ever seen on a Texas Pelagic from South Padre Island and the highest numbers in almost 20 years.